Finding the Optimal Dynamic Treatment Regime Using Smooth Fisher Consistent Surrogate Loss

 \subsection{Main contributions:}

 In the sequel, we will refer to the classification problem resulting from the simultaneous optimization approach as ``the DTR classification problem" for brevity.
-We will refer to our approach of achieving optimal {\em DTR estimation via surrogate loss optimization} as DTRESLO. \paragraph{Concave losses:}{ In Theorem~\ref{thm: concave: main}, we establish that above-bounded smooth concave surrogates fail to be Fisher consistent in the DTR context.
-The failure is not restricted to only smooth concave surrogates since our Theorem~\ref{thm: hinge} also shows that non-smooth hinge loss also fails to be Fisher consistent.
-Moreover, we are unaware of any concave Fisher consistent surrogate in the DTR context.
-Therefore, our findings naturally raise the question of whether any concave loss function is Fisher-consistent for this problem. }
+We will refer to our approach of achieving optimal {\em DTR estimation via surrogate loss optimization} as DTRESLO. \paragraph{Concave losses:}{ In Theorem~\ref{thm: concave: main}, we establish that the above-bounded smooth concave surrogates fail to be Fisher consistent in the DTR context.
+The failure is not restricted to only smooth concave surrogates since our Theorem~\ref{theorem: hinge} also shows that non-smooth hinge loss also fails to be Fisher consistent.
+Furthermore, we have not encountered any concave loss function that is Fisher-consistent in the DTR context.
+Consequently, our findings naturally prompt the question of whether any concave loss function can indeed achieve Fisher consistency for this problem. }

-\paragraph{A class of Fisher consistent surrogates for DTR Estimation:}{ We introduce a class of Fisher consistent surrogate losses (see Theorem~\ref{lemma: approximation error}), which are non-concave but smooth.
-Yielding to efficient gradient based algorithms like stochastic gradient descent, these surrogates facilitate fast and scalable optimization methods.
-Our approach offers flexibility for learning the DTRs so that practitioners can tailor the method to the data and problem at hand.
+\paragraph{A class of Fisher consistent surrogates for DTR Estimation:}{ Given the limited promise of concave surrogate losses for this problem, we directed our attention toward the realm of non-concave surrogates.
+We introduce a class of non-concave Fisher consistent surrogate losses (see Theorem~\ref{lemma: approximation error}), which are amenable to efficient gradient-based algorithms, such as stochastic gradient descent.
+This facilitates the utilization of fast and scalable optimization methods. { {Since} the resulting optimizing problem is non-concave, convergence to the global maximum is not automatically guaranteed.
+However, the class of surrogate losses we consider do exhibit reliable empirical performance across all our simulation settings. } Our approach offers flexibility for learning the DTRs so that practitioners can tailor the method to the data and problem at hand.
 In particular, the smoothness of our surrogate losses makes the optimization problem suitable to a broad range of standard machine learning algorithms including, but not limited to, neural networks, wavelet series, and basis expansion.
 Interpretable treatment rules are also achievable by coupling our DTRESLO method with interpretable classifiers, such as linear or tree-based classifiers.
 Finally, since we optimize the primal objective function, variable selection in our case is straight-forward via addition of an $l_1$ penalty. }